RobSero/SEI-Game-Project/README.md

 Stage 2 - Grid Walls:

-The cells in the grid were all in the cells array but the wall cells would also be contained in the array wallCells.
-The wallCells array was used to add css styling to these cells (via adding classes to them) and also would be used as a check whether pacman or the ghosts could move into them.
-At this stage, the array was hard coded with the div numbers to shape the wall positions on the grid.
+The cells array would contain the id of all grid elements but the wall cells would also be contained in the array wallCells.
+The wallCells array was used to add css styling to these (via adding classes to them) and also would be used as a check whether pacman or the ghosts could move into them.
+At this stage, the array was hard coded with the div ids to shape the wall positions on the grid.

 Stage 3 - Movement:

-Pacman and the ghosts are their own separate objects which contain properties to enable them to move around the map.
+Pacman and the ghosts are their own separate objects which contain properties to enable them to move around the map and change their behaviour.
+The main properties include:
-PositionDivNo (the current Div index in the cells array) Move (the value to be added to the PositionDivNo which will put it in its next position).
+ - PositionDivNo (the current Div index in the cells array)
+ - Move (the value to be added to the PositionDivNo which will put the character into its next cell position).
-Every 200ms, the setInterval functions will do: PositionDivNo + Move,  and then the new div number would be added with the pacman/ghost class so it looks like it is moving.
+ - Every 200ms, the setInterval functions will do: PositionDivNo + Move,  and then the new div number would be added with the pacman/ghost class so it looks like it is moving.

 Pacman Movement

 Pacman movement is all dictated by user input on the arrow keys.
 The way the grid is laid out, the up and down key would set the value of the move property to +20/-20 which would move pacman to the div above or below the current one it is in.
-If the div pacman would move to is contained within the wallCells array, it would not allow this and pacman would continue to move in its current direction.
+If the div pacman would move to is contained within the wallCells array, it would not allow this and pacman would continue to move in his current direction.

 Ghost Logic